 By Martin Myers, MBCP

-This list of Rules & Regulations are here for your use, to aid you in knowing where you can help within your organization.
-Feel free to read, download and use our list of rules & regulations.
-It was created by BC/DR professionals for BC/DR professionals.
+This source of Rules & Regulations are here for your use, feel free to read, and download.
+It was created by BC/DR professionals for BC/DR professionals, just like you.

 Download the Spreadsheet (MS Excel: for Excel versions 2007 and later.)